 Those questions are probably a lot more crucial than the question of water capacity.
 A 2 gallon reservoir versus a 4 gallon won't have any impact on the productiveness of your plants.
 Of course, it might permit you to take a longer vacation without worrying about things drying out.
 Understandably, a larger reservoir will appeal to those "plant it and forget it" types.
 However, a vigilant gardener will still want to be outside looking over his or her plants each and every day.

 Your potting mix formulation is absolutely critical if you hope to find success with your sub-irrigated planter.
 The above chart shows an example of a potting mix that should do well for SIPs.
 This merely shows the type of components and a basic ratio for mixing them.
 There are many possibilities.
 The key is to select base components that are intended for container use as a potting mix.
 You can start with a retail potting mix and enhance it as desired.
 Or simply mix your own from scratch.

 At one point, EarthBOX had compiled a list of approved mixes.
 Their recommendation was "a peat-based (70%-80%) growing media that contains perlite or vermiculite.
 It should be light and fluffy when dry, and spongy when wet.
 It should NOT contain any rock, clay, or sand.
 You should also avoid using topsoil or compost."

 The basic idea here is that you're constructing a mix that will effectively wick moisture to a vertical height of at least 14" (peat moss or coir).
-However, that same mix must be porous so as to provide proper aeration to plant roots (perlite or growstones).
+However, that same mix must be porous so as to provide proper aeration to plant roots (perlite).
 Also you should have enough drainage for excess rain water to escape down into the water reservoir.